Chapter Four: Synthesis

 7. Synthesis by Analysis: Phase Vocoding

 Phase vocoding is a form of synthesis by analysis in that a sound file is analyzed and is then resynthesized by the phase vocoder.
 The classic use of a phase vocoder is to stretch the original sound out in time without changing its original pitch.
 Other possible uses include compressing a sound in time without changing the original pitch or changing pitch without changing original time.
 Often a combination of the two (alterations of both pitch and time) is used.
-Unlike the classic studio technique of changing the speed of an audio tape, where time change is linked to pitch change (the slower the tape, the lower the pitch and visa versa), phase vocoding was a welcome tool to composers when it came along with the advent of digitized audio files and analysis algorithms as early as 1966 (Flanagan and Golden, Bell Labs).
+Unlike the classic studio technique of changing the speed of an audio tape, where time change is linked to pitch change (the slower the tape, the lower the pitch and vice versa), phase vocoding was a welcome tool to composers when it came along with the advent of digitized audio files and analysis algorithms as early as 1966 (Flanagan and Golden, Bell Labs).
 More practical phase vocoders were developed in the 1970's and 80's, perhaps most notably Mark Dolson's in 1983.
 These took advantage of the much higher computational speed available at the time.

 The first part of the process involves dividing a digital input signal into numerous time segments or blocks of samples and then multiplying those blocks by an envelope called a windowing function.
 The shape of these windows will have an effect on the weighting of the resultant analysis.
 Common window shapes for phase vocoding are Hamming, Kaiser, Rectangle and von Hann (Hanning).
 It is well worth the effort to try each windowing function to observe the effect on your final sound.
 Click here to see diagrams of various windowing functions.